vilmamuco/bluerov2_exercise/readme.md

     sudo docker network create ros_net
     ```

-3. Run the following command in the bluerov2_agent directory or skp to step 5 to use the docker image directly.
+3. Run the following command in the bluerov2_agent directory or **skip to step 5** to use the docker image directly.

    ```Bash
    docker build --build-arg UID=$(id -u) --build-arg GID=$(id -g) -t bluerov_image .